-The Free Studio Residency gives away a small private studio to a local artist/maker on a quarterly basis.
+The Free Studio Residency gives away a small private studio to a local artist/maker on a regular basis.

-Submit a written statement describing how would like to use the time and space.
-You may also include documentation of previous work or a website URL; however, the residency proposal will carry more weight than any supplementary materials. [check out our application tips below!]
+Submit a written statement describing how would like to use the time and space of the residency studio.
+Please include documentation of previous work or a website URL if available; however, the residency proposal will carry more weight than any supplementary materials which are not necessary for a successful application. [check out our application tips below!]

 Send your application to: email@example.com

-72 sq. ft. private studio with sink, window, and wifi · use of PS1 community space (performance space, foyer, kitchen, garden) · access to IC Press Co-op equipment
+75 sq. ft. private studio with wifi · access to shared sink · use of PS1 community space · access to IC Press Co-op equipment

 »residents benefit from«